Componentwise Linearity of Powers of Cover Ideals: Symbolic powers of cover ideals of vertex decomposable graphs

 \end{minipage} \end{example}

-Since the sequential Cohen-Macaulayness of a bipartite graph $\B_G$ is equivalent to the graph $\B_G$ being vertex decomposable (Theorem \ref{adam-rs}).
-Below we prove that if $\B_G$ is not sequentially Cohen-Macaulay, then so is $G_k$ for all $k \geq 2$.
+Now we recall the definition of a graph isomorphism from \cite[Definition 1.1.20]{west}.
+An isomorphism from a graph $G$ to a graph $H$ is a bijection $\phi: V(G) \longrightarrow V(H)$ such that $\{u,v\} \in E(G)$ if and only if $\{\phi(u),\phi(v)\} \in E(H)$.
+We say $G$ is \textit{isomorphic} to $H$, written $G \simeq H$, if there is an isomorphism from $G$ to $H$.
+Recall that the sequential Cohen-Macaulayness of a bipartite graph $\B_G$ is equivalent to the graph $\B_G$ being vertex decomposable (Theorem \ref{adam-rs}).
+Below we prove that if $\B_G$ is not sequentially Cohen-Macaulay, then neither is $G_k$ for all $k \geq 2$.
 This result is crucial in obtaining our main result.